 Once again, we return to the art department.
-In private equity investing, and investing through FOFs, there is a considerable lag between commitments and actual investment of capital.
-Funds of funds commit to underlying private equity partnerships over a two-to- four year period.
-In turn, the underlying funds generally invest in operating companies over a three-to-seven year period.
-As a result, the investor in a fund of funds can expect that cash exposure to the asset class will rise rather slowly.
-Compounding this, realizations will start as early as the third year and accelerate in years 4-7.
-As a result and in most cases, less than 70% of a commitment will ever be outstanding.
-For this reason, we recommend carefully over-committing to the asset class and reinvesting over time.
-The graph below is a hypothetical view of cash flows and valuations of a blended fund of funds.
+In private equity investing, particularly when investing through funds of funds, there is a considerable lag between when commitments are made and when actual capital is invested.
+Funds of funds commit to underlying private equity partnerships over a two to four year period.
+In turn, the underlying funds generally invest in operating companies over a three to seven year period.
+As a result, the investor in a fund of funds can expect that the deployment of capital will occur rather slowly.
+Compounding this, capital from early investments will begin to be returned as early as the third year and accelerate in years four through seven.
+As a result and in most cases, less than 70% of an investor's committed capital will ever be outstanding.
+For this reason, we recommend carefully over-committing to the asset class in order to achieve the desired target exposure.
+The graph below offers a hypothetical view of cash flows and valuations of a blended fund of funds.
 It serves to show what might happen, based on the historic pattern of commitments, capital calls and returns with a well-diversified fund of funds: